-The call for applications for the 2025 residency is now closed.
+The call for applications for the 2026 residency is open until 26 June.

 Type